Ralph DePalma

-Raffaele "Ralph" De Palma (December 19, 1882 – March 31, 1956) was an Italian-American racecar driving champion who won the 1915 Indianapolis 500.
-His entry at the International Motorsports Hall of Fame estimates that he won about 2,000 races.
-DePalma won the 1908, 1909, 1910, and 1911 American AAA national dirt track championships and is credited with winning 24 American Champ car races.
+Raffaele "Ralph" DePalma (occasionally spelt De Palma, December 19, 1882 – March 31, 1956) was an American racing driver who won the 1915 Indianapolis 500.
+DePalma won the 1908, 1909, 1910, and 1911 American AAA national dirt track championships and is credited with winning 25 American Championship car races.
 He won the Canadian national championship in 1929.
 DePalma estimated that he had earned $1.5 million by 1934 after racing for 27 years.
 He is inducted in numerous halls of fame.
 He competed on boards and dirt road courses and ovals.

 Biography

-Born in Biccari, Apulia, Italy, DePalma's family emigrated to the United States in 1893.
+Born in Biccari, Apulia, Italy, DePalma's family, who was from nearby Troia, emigrated to the United States in 1891.
+When he arrived in the US he was told that, because his father had become a naturalized US citizen, he was automatically a US citizen himself.
+It was not until March 1920 that it was revealed to him that his father had not completed the paperwork required.
+He applied for US citizenship and was granted it in August 1920.
 As a young man he tried bicycle racing with mixed success, but at the age of twenty-two he began racing motorcycles before switching to the automobile dirt track racing circuit in 1909, the year that the American Automobile Association established the national driving championship.

 DePalma was immediately successful in car racing.
 In 1911, DePalma won the first Milwaukee Mile Championship Car race.
 However, he is still remembered for the dramatic manner in which he lost the 1912 Indianapolis 500.
-After leading the race for 196 of the 200 laps, his Mercedes cracked a piston and with only 2 laps remaining; he and his mechanic had to push the car across the finish line to take eleventh place.
-At that time, only cars completing the full 200 laps received any prize money.
+After taking over the race lead on lap 3 and then leading the race for the next 196 laps, his Mercedes cracked a piston and with only 2 laps remaining; he and his mechanic had to push the car across the finish line to take eleventh place.
+At that time, only cars completing the full 200 laps received any prize money and pushing the Mercedes over the line only completed 199 laps.
 This Mercedes remains on display at the Indianapolis Motor Speedway Hall of Fame Museum.

-He went on to earn the U.S. national driving championship that year, but was almost killed in an accident on October 5 at the Grand Prize held in a road course in Milwaukee.
+He went on to perform strongly that year, but was almost killed in an accident on October 5 at the Grand Prize held in a road course in Milwaukee.
 After being impaled by a corn stalk, he was hospitalized for 11 weeks; he recovered and was back to racing the following spring.

 In 1912 and again in 1914, DePalma won the Elgin Trophy at Elgin, Illinois and in 1914 he scored what he called his greatest victory when he beat Barney Oldfield to capture the Vanderbilt Cup on the roads of Santa Monica, California.
 He entered the 1914 Indianapolis 500 and qualified, but withdrew before the race claiming he felt his engine could not survive the race.